 Can Smartwatch Work Without A Smartphone?

 All the smartwatches we have reviewed in this article can easily work without a smartphone.
-However, a smartwatch may work without a phone but it can not replace it completely.
+However, a smartwatch may work without a phone but it cannot replace it completely.

 LTE Vs Bluetooth Smartwatch: Which is Better?

 Both the smartwatches have their pros and cons.
 While LTE smartwatches work without a phone but can't have long battery life.
 Similarly, Bluetooth phones have good battery life but don't work without the phone.
-So finally it comes to your choice and preference that which smartwatch you choose.